 III.
 Provisions concerning sizing

-Sizing of dried coconut kernel pieces is optional in all classes; however, when sized, size is determined by diameter of the widest part.
+Sizing of dehydrated coconut kernel pieces is optional in all classes; however, when sized, size is determined by diameter of the widest part.

 Desiccated;

 Extra fine; of which not less than 90 per cent of the weight shall pass easily through a sieve of square apertures of 0.85 mm, but of which maximum 25 per cent of the weight passes through a sieve of 0.50 mm aperture size,